pippim/pippim.github.io/programs.md

    </a>
 </div>

-<font size = "5">No more typing long cryptic directory names!</font>
+<font size = "5">No more struggling with long cryptic directory names!</font>

 Using `cdd` - a Change Directory (`cd`) Power Tool, will save you time and annoyance.

-It's a small Bash script you can easily drop into your terminal startup file (`~/.bashrc`) or put into a bash script file within your path. `cdd` uses `zenity` which is available for most distributions.
+`cdd` is a small Bash script you can easily drop into your terminal startup file (`~/.bashrc`) or put into a bash script file within your path.
+It uses the `zenity` GUI from the console. `zenity` is available in most distributions.

 The [small `cdd` bash script 🔗](https://askubuntu.com/a/1276376/307523 "Open Ask Ubuntu Answer containing the `cdd` bash script"){:target="_blank"}